Heavenly Homemakers

 2. Childcare

 We had lots of help with this in York, but so far in Lincoln, we hadn’t figured out what to do for regular help with the kids here.
 We know that we can be better parents if we occasionally have a break from so much hard-core parenting.
-So we prayed and guess what God provided?
+So we prayed and God provided not one, but two sweet people to watch Acacia and Josie three afternoons each week for us.

 3. Whatever we need on Mondays